11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 2. Plan: After you complete your distraction list-- plan your chosen distraction activities on your weekly calendar.

-Consider your planned distraction activities on days or at times you are likely to obsess such as weekends, days off work, or after work.
+Consider your planned distraction activities on days or at times you are likely to obsess, such as weekends, days off work, or after work.

 Sometimes you may have to push yourself to distractions- 'just do it.'
 Think "Distraction" and take some action.

-8. RUBBERBAND "THOUGHT-STOPPING" TOOL
+8. RUBBER BAND "THOUGHT-STOPPING" TOOL

-Utilize the Rubberband Thought Stopping Technique-- a simple tool often used to treat obsessive and phobic thoughts by people in recovery.
-Indicated when specific undesired thoughts or images that are repeatedly experienced as painful or lead to unpleasant emotional states.
+Indicated when specific undesired thoughts or images are repeatedly experienced as painful or lead to unpleasant emotional states.
 You can use this technique anywhere.

-Here's how to apply the rubberband thought-stopping technique:
+Here's how to apply the rubber band thought-stopping technique:

-3. STOP: At the same time of snapping the rubber band, say to yourself (with a firm command) "STOP"; do so aloud or in your head.
+3. STOP: At the same time snapping the rubber band, say to yourself (with a firm command) "STOP"; do so aloud or in your head.

-4. AFFIRM: Finally, say something affirming to yourself: After the snap, after the command 'stop', replace the obsessive anxiety-ridden thought with a positive, compassionate self-affirmation. * Your obsessive thought patterns have influenced how you think or behave, so too will consistent healthy thoughts that replace them.
-Since our mind can only process one idea at a time, you want to actively direct obsessive thinking toward one that is positive and affirming, using this tool.
+* Your obsessive thought patterns have influenced how you think or behave, so will consistent healthy thoughts that replace them.
+Since our mind can only process one idea at a time, you want to actively direct obsessive thinking toward one that is positive and affirming using this tool.

-Possible affirmations you can use:
+Possible affirming statements you can use:

 • "I deserve a healthy, fulfilling relationship."